fasettostephen/SessionsApp/Guides/1010ENEIGuide.md

-As mentioned early, the ENEI.SessionsApp will be the project, which will have the shared code between targets and it is independent of the platform.
-This way, in this project you will define the Model, the Views, the data source and other useful class that can be reused between platforms.
+As mentioned early, the ENEI.SessionsApp will be the project, which will have the shared code between targets and it is regardless of the platform.
+This way, in this project you will define the Model, the Views, the data source and another useful class that can be reused between platforms.

 ### 2. Create the model and data source